Jelly MDHV

 Broken bones

 Broken bones in a motorcycle accident are not uncommon.
-They can occur when the rider impacts another vehicle or object or falls off their bike due to loss of control.
+They can occur when the rider impacts another vehicle or object or falls off their bike due to losing control.

 Bones may break when they impact the ground or an object (such as a car bumper).

 Broken bones are usually treated with splints or casts to immobilize the area.
-Surgery may be required in some cases to reset the bones.
+In some cases, surgery may be required to reset the bones.

 west plam beach car accident lawyer damages